draeger-lab/SPECIMEN/docs/source/specimen.rst

 The ``SPECIMEN`` package contains a number of modules and subpackages, which are listed below.

-To seach by name, use the :ref:`genindex`, for a list of the modules, see :ref:`modindex`.
+To search by name, use the :ref:`genindex`, for a list of the modules, see :ref:`modindex`.

 specimen subpackages
 --------------------